 Most vape juices are a mix of vegetable glycerin, propylene glycol, nicotine and flavouring.
 All of these play their own vital role in creating an enjoyable vape experience.
 It is important to research thoroughly before making a decision.
 Many vaping accidents have also called for industries to improve their own safety protocols.

-E-cigarettes may or may not contain nicotine, depending on the preference of the user.
+E-cigarettes may or may not be nicotine free, depending on the preference of the user.
 Some can even expose users to more nicotine than traditional cigarettes, and then the concern becomes overdosing on nicotine.

 One research showed using an e-cigarette containing nicotine increased the chances of smoking cessation in the long term.
 But, there is not enough data to see if there are any adverse health effects of switching to vape.